 Absolute all time favorite dessert right here.

-I wish I could take credit for this hawaiian dessert creation I call Banana Flip Dip, but I can’t.
+I wish I could take credit for this hawaiian dessert creation I call Banana Flip Dip, but I can't.
 My dad came up with this recipe when I was a little girl.
-He’s the baker and dessert creator in my family and he comes up with the best sweet treats, like this Frozen Caramel Silk Pie.
+He's the baker and dessert creator in my family and he comes up with the best sweet treats, like these 7 Layer Bars and this Frozen Caramel Silk Pie.
 Dad is gifted in the kitchen.

 This banana and pineapple based recipe is nice and light and is an easy and QUICK recipe.
 In my 30 years of making and eating this dessert, everyone who has tried it falls in love after the first bite and wants the recipe.